lsst-sqre/community_copy/guidelines.md

 <a name="tos"></a>

+## Disclaimer

+Any opinions, statements (including statements about LSST and what it will deliver), or recommendations expressed on this forum are those of the author(s) and do not necessarily reflect the views of the LSST Project.

 ## [Terms of Service](#tos)

-Yes, legalese is boring, but we must protect ourselves &ndash; and by extension, you and your data &ndash; against unfriendly folks.
 We have a [Terms of Service](/tos) describing your (and our) behavior and rights related to content, privacy, and laws.
 To use this service, you must agree to abide by our [TOS](/tos).